garvitsaxena06/Exercise-Tracker-App/README.md

 > Now cd into server and then run command -

 ```
-# To run in dev mode run command
+# To run in dev mode run command -
 npm run dev

-# Run in prod mode
+# To run in prod mode run command -
 npm start
 ```